AnyLog-co/documentation/anylog commands.md

 ## Multiple do - then instruction

-Conditional executions can make multiple commands dependent on a condition.
+Conditional execution can make multiple commands dependent on a condition.
 The commands that are executed if the condition returns ***true*** are prefixed by the ***do*** keyword.
 The commands that are executed if the condition returns ***false*** are prefixed by the ***else*** keyword.